bchareyre/yade-mpi/doc/sphinx/installation.rst

 The following options are available:

-	* INSTALL_PREFIX: absolute path to install Yade (/usr/local by default)
+	* INSTALL_PREFIX: path where Yade should be installed (/usr/local by default)
 	* LIBRARY_OUTPUT_PATH: path to install libraries (lib by default)
 	* DEBUG: compile in debug-mode (OFF by default)
 	* CMAKE_VERBOSE_MAKEFILE: output additional information during compiling (OFF by default)